haiyanxu/imagestore-mitoc/README.rst

 ImageStore
 ==========

-An image gallery, created for easy integration for an exiting django project.
+An image gallery, created for easy integration for an existing django project.

 `Documentation available on ReadTheDocs <http://readthedocs.org/projects/imagestore/>`_